Swich1987/gmaillib/README.md

-Python module for GMail
+Python module for GMail (forked and updated to work in Python 3)
 ===

-Simple Python module to interact with Google's mail service GMail.
+Simple Python 3 module to interact with Google's mail service GMail.
 The module uses Python's included imaplib and smtplib for recieving and sending emails.

 The goal of this module is to provide a simple direct interface to GMail.